and Revenue Administration

 determined quarterly.
 The interest rate is based on a "reference rate" (the average interest rate, rounded up, on 90-day treasury bills during the first month

-October 1, 1999, the debit interest rate on net deficient instalments is three and one-half percentage points above the reference rate, and the credit interest rate is equal to the reference rate.
+of the preceding calendar quarter).
+The debit interest rate on net deficient instalments is three and one-half percentage points above the reference rate, and the credit interest rate is equal to the reference rate multiplied by 50 per cent.

 Click here for current interest rates or contact TRA.